michaeljwilt/tswizzle/README.md

 ## Data Wrangling
 1. I dropped initial unnecessary columns: "id", "uri", and "Unnamed:0".
 2. Then I transformed my release_date from an object to a datetime format
      - This will make it easier to work with later for my visualizations
 3. I changed our song times from milliseconds to minutes
      - I will keep both in but I am used to songs being in minutes.
 However, I think that milliseconds may play a role in our models, so I will keep it in as well.
 4. Lastly, I dropped all songs that had a popularity of "0".(Which totaled 54 songs)
      - In my data exploration, I determined that these songs were either "Karaoke" or "Voice Memo" versions.
 This would have a big impact on our models, so I removed them from our dataset

 ## Data Exploration

 1. I discovered that Instrumentalness and Popularity had minimums of "0"
      - I left instrumentalness alone since it didn't seems to affect our outcomes
      - Popularity, however, was removed since that is our dependent variable and would skew our models

 2. Correlation
      - Loudness/Energy: Highly Correlated
      - Speechiness/Acousticness: Slight Correlation
-  - Most other variables are not correlated or are negatively correlated

-3. Built a correlation matrix to view correlation between all of the variables
-   * Being a smoker seems to have a high correlation in the charges for individuals
-   * We will not include the smoker variables in our Statistical Analysis to ensure the other variables have a significant impact charges and not bias our modeling
+     - Popularity/Instrumentalness: Moderately, Negatively Correlated
+     - Energy/Acousticness: Highly, Negatively Correlated
+     - Loudness/Acousticness: Highly, Negatively Correlated

 Here is the correlation matrix:
 <img style="display: inline; margin: 0 5px;" title="Correlation Matrix" src="img/corr_matrix.png" alt="" width="800" height="300"/>